knightsUCF/SC/Dimensional Reduction, Clustering, and Differential Gene expression testing.md

 ---

-8) We repeated this analysis to identify marker genes distinguishing subsets within a cell-type.
+<h3> 8) We repeated this analysis to identify marker genes distinguishing subsets within a cell-type.</h3>

 ---